TooTallNate/proxy-agents/packages/get-uri/README.md

 supports sending an indicator that the remote resource has not been modified since the last time it has been retreived from that node process.

-To do this, pass in a `cache` option to the "options object" argument with the value set to the `stream.Readable` instance that was previously returned.
-If the remote resource has not been changed since the last call for that same URI, then a `NotModifiedError` instance will be returned with it's `code` property set to `"ENOTMODIFIED"`.
+To do this, define a `cache` property on the "options object" argument with the value set to the `stream.Readable` instance that was previously returned.
+If the remote resource has not been changed since the last call for that same URI, then a `NotModifiedError` instance will be thrown with its `code` property set to `"ENOTMODIFIED"`.

 When the `"ENOTMODIFIED"` error occurs, then you can safely re-use the